 Looking for a pretty and hip coastal town to explore or to add as a stop for an east coast trip?
 You need to look into the lovely city of Portland Maine.
 Check out the 12 best things to do in Portland.

-If you enjoy exploring old colonial towns with a vibrant food scene, all while breathing in a bit of salty sea air, then you should really visit Portland Maine.
-My mom and I went on a 5-day road trip to Maine and we spent the last two days visiting Portland and all that the city has to offer.
+If you enjoy exploring old colonial towns with a vibrant food scene, all while breathing in a bit of salty sea air, then you should really visit Portland, Maine.
+This is my second visit to Portland in 9 months.
+I first went in Aug 2018 with my mom on a 5-day road trip to Maine and I visited Portland again in May 2019 for a travel conference.
+It was so great to once again explore all that the city has to offer.
 In this travel guide, I will tell you about what to do in Portland Maine by pointing out the 12 best things to do in Portland.

 Where is Portland Maine

 The small seaside city of Portland is situated on the Southern Maine coast, on a peninsula in Casco Bay, about 1.5 hours away from Boston by car.
 Portland is the most populous city of the state of Maine and the population significantly increases in the summertime.